 Are Nonprofit Board Meetings Open to the Public?

-Nonprofit organizations are required to have frequent board meetings to reestablish the ideals and goals of their mission.
+One of the key responsibilities of a nonprofit board is to have frequent board meetings to reestablish the ideals and goals of their mission.
 Understanding what the organization did well and didn’t do well will help improve functionality.
 Depending on the nonprofit’s circumstances, the nonprofit may be required to host public board meetings.

 What is the Sunshine Law?